The cover to our first assignment, and no, you can't read it! |

 My first contracted work on a screenplay occurred in 1980, for a guy named Marvin Jones on a project called "BEACH BUNNIES IN CHAINS."
-I was 19 years old -- barely old enough to watch the R-rated drive-in movie I was going to write.
+I was 19 years old -- barely old enough to watch the R-rated drive-in movie I was going to write (at least without a parent or guardian).
 DAVE HINES and I drove up from San Diego County for a production meeting with the actors, choreographer(!), and other production members at Marvin's Los Angeles apartment, which had an enema bag hanging up in the bathroom.

 After that we met the director, Paul Bartel, as he was screening scenes from his upcoming film, "EATING RAOUL," for the National Lampoon (my favorite humor magazine -- a good sign), with the hopes that they would finance the rest of the production, and it would be their follow-up to "ANIMAL HOUSE."